 - Season 28 has a two-parter with a helicopter crash in the first part and a train crash, caused by metal thieves, in the second.

-- London's Burning generally ended each season with one of these.
+- London's Burning generally ended each Season Finale with one of these.
 Memorable examples include a fairground ride collapse, a fire in a builder's yard with about a hundred gas cylinders and a fire engine plunging down an embankment.